 5. Southern Association of Colleges and Schools Commission of Colleges

 Academic coursework from Accredited Texas Public Institutions will be added to the Angelina College Advising Guide (also known as an unofficial transcript).
 If there is an established equivalent course, that will be noted on the advising guide.
 Not all Workforce Education courses are transferable from college to college.

 Academic coursework from Accredited Out-of-state and/or Private Colleges will be added to the advising guide.
-Course descriptions/syllabi must be provided to the Office of the Registrar for evaluation.
+Course descriptions/syllabi must be provided to the Office of Enrollment Services for evaluation.
 It is the student’s responsibility to provide the necessary documentation.
 Courses are evaluated by Associate Deans to determine if the transfer course(s) are equivalent to Angelina College coursework.
 This process can take several weeks.